E. Gordon Gee: West Virginia University

 On December 5, 2013, West Virginia University announced that Gee would become its interim president until the search for a permanent president concluded.
-Following an endorsement by the West Virginia University presidential search committee on February 28, 2014, Gee was appointed by the Board of Governors at WVU on March 3 to be the University's 24th permanent president.
-BOG Chair James W. Dailey II said about Gee, "It is clear Gordon Gee has not been a placeholder president by any means; he has been an extraordinary high energy leader who is getting things done, moving [WVU] forward and clearly has the support of our Board, senior University leaders, faculty and staff, students, elected officials, higher education peers and opinion leaders."
+Following an endorsement by the West Virginia University presidential search committee--which included Gee as an advisor and non-voting member--on February 28, 2014, on March 3, the WVU Board of Governors at WVU dropped the "interim" tag from Gee's title and named him WVU's 24th permanent president.
+In August 2023, Gee announced a plan to shutter 10% of the university's majors, eliminate all language teaching, and fire 16% of its faculty, to address a budget crunch caused largely by the ill-fated expansion program that he previously pushed.

+On September 6, 2023, the Faculty Assembly of the university passed a symbolic vote of no confidence resolution against Gee, citing his plans to cut faculty and majors.
+Similarly, in December 2023, the University Assembly published a no confidence vote against Gee, by a vote of 797 to 100.

+Gee left the presidency following his contract's expiration in June 2025.

 Personal life

+Gee is a member of The Church of Jesus Christ of Latter-day Saints.

 Gee has been married twice.
 His first wife was Elizabeth D. Gee, with whom he had one daughter, Rebekah Gee.
-Gee and his daughter were featured on an episode of the public radio show This American Life discussing life after Elizabeth's death.
+Gordon and his daughter were featured on an episode of the public radio show This American Life discussing life after Elizabeth's death.
 Gee divorced his second wife, Constance Bumgarner Gee, in 2007.
 During the summer of 2016, Gee became engaged to Laurie Erickson of the Erickson Foundation.
 Gee's daughter Rebekah was appointed Secretary of the Louisiana Department of Health and Hospitals in 2016.

 In 2001, Gee received the Judge Elbert P. Tuttle Distinguished Achievement Award, the highest recognition of achievement in the Pi Kappa Alpha International fraternity.
 In 2012, Gee became the first Honorary Esteemed Member of the University of Colorado's Buff Bow Tie Bunch (BBTB).

 Gee has donated more than $10,000 to Democratic and Republican political campaigns since 2010.

 Gee served on the board of directors of L Brands.